JohnGoldsmith/dotnetrdf-wiki/UserGuide-Extension-Methods.md

 ## CopyNode

 The `CopyNode(this INode original, IGraph target)` method is used to copy Nodes from one Graph to another.
-See the [[UserGuide/Utility Methods|Utility Methods]] article for a full description of the usage of this method.
+See the [[Utility Methods|UserGuide-Utility-Methods]] article for a full description of the usage of this method.

 ## CopyTriple

 The `CopyTriple(this Triple t, IGraph target)` method is used to copy Triples from one Graph to another.
-See the [[UserGuide/Utility Methods|Utility Methods]] article for a full description of the usage of this method.
+See the [[Utility Methods|UserGuide-Utility-Methods]] article for a full description of the usage of this method.

 ## GetEnhancedHashCode